Chart Color Schemes

 Kin Kora has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No infrastructure changes are expected in the area.
-No major projects have been identified by AreaSearch that could impact the region.
-Key projects include Clinton Industrial Estate, Port of Gladstone Gatcombe, Golding Cutting Channel Duplication Project (2013-2015), Gladstone Project (2016-present), and Wiggins Island Coal Export Terminal (WICET) (2014-present).
+No infrastructure changes significantly influence an area's performance.
+AreaSearch identified zero projects impacting this region.
+Notable initiatives include Clinton Industrial Estate, Port of Gladstone Gatcombe, Golding Cutting Channel Duplication Project, Gladstone Project, and Wiggins Island Coal Export Terminal (WICET).
+Most relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.